This post may contain affiliate links. Please read our disclosure policy.

 Recipe tips

-- Save time: Chop your produce ahead and refrigerate in airtight containers to save time during cooking, which gets dinner on the table faster.
+- Save time: Chop your produce ahead and refrigerate in airtight containers to speed cooking and get dinner on the table faster.

-- Swap the beans: Use all black beans, or all pintos, or another bean of choice.
+- Swap the beans: use all black beans, all pintos, or another bean of your choice.

-- Canned vs. dried beans: If using dried beans, soak overnight and fully cook them before using.
+- Canned vs. dried beans: If using dried beans, soak them overnight in 6 cups water and thoroughly cook them before using.
 Canned beans are pre-cooked and can be added directly from the can.

 - Adjust the spice level: Start with less chipotle powder and add more later if you prefer extra heat to customize the kick to your family's taste.